frhumphries/stedwardwebsite/content/pages/live.md

 ## National & Statewide Quarantine

 Due to the COVID quarantine, all public celebrations of the Holy Mass have been cancelled until further notice.
 Fr.
-Ryan is working in cooperation with [CatholicUnderground.com](http://www.CatholicUnderground.com) which he co-founded about 10 years ago with Fr.
-Chris Decker of the Diocese of Baton Rouge.
-Two Holy Masses will be offered and livestreamed every morning - one in English (the "Ordinary Form") and one in the Traditional Latin ("Extraordinary") Form.
-Night prayer and the Stations of the Cross will be offered according to the schedule below.
+Ryan is working in cooperation with [CatholicUnderground.com](http://www.CatholicUnderground.com) to provide broad opportunities to assist at Mass over the internet.
+Two Holy Masses will be offered and livestreamed every weekday morning - one in English (the "Ordinary Form") and one in the Traditional Latin ("Extraordinary") Form.
+Fr.
+Ryan will offer Holy Mass on Saturday Morning (in English) and twice on Sunday morning (one in English, one in Latin).
+Night prayer and a weekly Holy Hour will be offered according to the schedule below.

 Further information from Archbishop Aymond regarding the re-opening of Public Masses is available at [DioceseAlex.org](http://www.diocesealex.org).